-Since I use a modern pump that learns as we go, I must switch insulin pumps so that the current pump will not take these high levels of insulin use into it’s consideration in treatment.
+Since I use a modern pump that learns as we go, I must switch insulin pumps so that the current pump will not take these high levels of insulin use into its consideration in treatment.
 This swap out will start the minute I get home, and it will last for the full 2 ½ days.
 If I do not make this swap, I will be forced to go off the pump for 10 days until this cycle of information is forgotten and I can start over.
 It is a new problem that confounds this wonderful ultra-modern technology.
-A new problem or not this swap is necessary when the insulin requirements escalate so much.
+A new problem or not, this swap is necessary when the insulin requirements escalate so much.

 If it sounds like risky behavior, I can affirm it is.
-Too much insulin and I can have a low blood sugar which requires fast-acting glucose to correct, too little and my blood sugar will remain high, and the ill effects, (blurry vision, dry mouth, fatigue, and flu-like symptoms) will remain.
-In the worst extreme sustained high blood sugar requires hospitalization to deal with a condition called DKA (Diabetes Ketoacidosis) a condition in which “your body begins to break down fat as fuel.
-This process produces a buildup of acids in the bloodstream called ketones”1 those acids can be deadly if the process is not reversed.
-So high blood sugar is nothing to take lightly.
+Too much insulin and I can have a low blood sugar which requires fast-acting glucose to correct; too little and my blood sugar will remain high, and the ill effects, (blurry vision, dry mouth, fatigue, and flu-like symptoms) will remain.
+In the worst extreme, sustained high blood sugar requires hospitalization to deal with a condition called DKA (diabetes ketoacidosis), a condition in which your body begins to break down fat as fuel.
+This process produces a buildup of acids in the bloodstream called ketones; those acids can be deadly if the process is not reversed.1 So high blood sugar is nothing to take lightly.